har-at-usf/vulnerable-webserver/README.md

 - `python3 >= 3.7`
 - `bcrypt`

-To start the application, run the `start-webserver.sh` script.
+To start the application, run the `app.py` script.

 # Exploits